- Get creative and paint traditional tiles in Porto

 Get to know Lisbon today on a couple of fun tours that are sure to keep the kids happy: one by tuk-tuk, the other by amphibious vehicle.
 Start on an electric tuk-tuk tour—a fun, eco-friendly mode of transport sure to delight all ages.
 Led by a knowledgeable guide, you'll zip through the capital's modern and historic districts, from the neoclassical avenues of Baixa to the cobblestone alleys of the bohemian Bairro Alto.
 Discover the city's fascinating history and hidden corners along the way, and stop at stunning panoramic viewpoints like São Pedro de Alcântara, Parque Eduardo VII, Senhora do Monte, and Santa Luzia.

 Later, board an amphibious vehicle.
 Explore the heart of Portugal's capital by land and river without leaving the comfort of your seat.
 Is it a bus?
 Is it a boat?
 It's both!
 Get ready to plunge into the Tagus River with a big smile on your face (while staying dry).
-You'll be entertained by lively storytelling guides who will share myths, legends, and curiosities with you during an entertaining 90-minute show full of positive energy and passenger interaction.
+You'll be entertained by lively storytelling guides sharing myths, legends, and curiosities with you during an entertaining 90-minute show full of positive energy and passenger interaction.
 It's all about fun and laughter.
 Don't expect a "traditional" sightseeing tour and guide, but rather a memorable experience for all ages.

 Day 8: Day Trip to the Palaces & Forests of Sintra